Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 - It answers a question

-Once you know your topic is relevant to your audience, you need to make it profitable.
-They should be able to take the information you provide and use it to grow their business, make a better product, save money on a purchase, etc.
+In addition to being relevant, your content also needs to be profitable for your audience.
+Readers should be able to take your content and use it to grow their business, make a better product, or save money on a purchase, among other things.

-Your potential customer's definition of "valuable" will vary between individuals and industries.
+A potential customer's definition of "value" will vary between individuals and industries.
 To get a better idea of what your buyers value, create buyer personas as part of your strategic marketing efforts.

 Graphic from Buyerology

-When you sit down to outline your brand strategy, your marketing campaign, or your inbound content, ask yourself: Would I be able to take this information and immediately apply it to my business?
+In outlining your brand strategy, your marketing campaign, or your inbound content, ask yourself: Could I use this information and immediately apply it to my business?